Louie Anderson: Blackmailing incident

 In 1997, Anderson was blackmailed by Richard John Gordon, who threatened to tell tabloids that Anderson sexually propositioned him in a casino in 1993.
 Between 1997 and 1998, Anderson paid Gordon $100,000 in hush money, fearing that the story would threaten his starring roles in two family-oriented series, but when Gordon's demands increased to $250,000 in 2000, Anderson's lawyer informed federal authorities.
 Gordon, who was 31 at the time, was arrested after leading FBI agents on a high-speed chase along Santa Monica Boulevard.
 Gordon was fined and sentenced to 21 months in prison.

-Health and death
+Health

 In 2003, Anderson underwent two successful heart procedures.

+Death

 On January 18, 2022, it was announced that Anderson had been hospitalized in Las Vegas for large B-cell lymphoma; he had first been diagnosed with cancer a decade earlier, but kept the information private.
-Anderson died of complications from the cancer three days later, on January 21, at the age of 68.
+Anderson died of complications from the cancer three days later on January 21 at age 68.